Natives for Timber or Amenity

 Most plantings will hopefully be deductible check with your chartered accountant consider using a company as natives are long term, and share ownership can protect you from a deemed sale.
 For your protection, make sure any purchase of an existing block (including natural bush) has an agreed valuation on the trees in the sale and purchase agreement.
 Forestry rightsmay also be useful planning tools.

-Roundup and Galant (kills grasses only) can be used from planting and onwards.
+Roundup and Gallant (kills grasses only) can be used from planting and onwards.
 Residual weedicides knock natives.
 The spots around trees need to be at least 1m in diameter to stop grass falling in wider on the high side if sloping ground.
 Four to five sprays may be needed through to year 3, depending on growth.
 Costs 30¢-35¢ per plant per time sprayed.
 Weedmats and mulches can be tried but they may stop summer rainfall being effective unless well designed and may be more labour intensive.
-Anyone want to try layers of plastic from balewrap with a few pitch fork holes in it, for aiding water run in?

 - If a branch is over 3 cm in diameter, take it off!